 The Monash Social Housing Framework 2020–2025 (draft) is the first social housing framework for Monash.
 It is one of three key documents that demonstrates Council’s commitment to addressing homelessness and the housing affordability crisis.
 The other two documents that represent Council’s strategic approach to homelessness and housing are the Regional Local Government Charter Homelessness and Social Housing and the draft Affordable Housing Strategy.

 We conducted one-on-one interviews with people with lived experience of homelessness and consultations width advisory committees and community agencies, to assist us with the development of the Draft Monash Social Housing Framework 2020-2025 (pdf, 156KB) .
-Now we are asking for your feedback on what we’ve come up with.

 The Monash Social Housing Framework 2020-2025 (draft) guides Council’s efforts to address homelessness and to influence an increase to the supply of social housing, primarily through outreach and advocacy.